alegione/alegione.github.io/_posts/2020/2020-04-19-InstallingPackageManagers.md

 brew install hello
 ```

-Hopefully you'll not encounter any errors; regardless of whether you do it never hurts to run the following to check if linuxbrew identifies any issues with your installation
+Hopefully you'll not encounter any errors; regardless of whether you do it never hurts to run the following to check if Linuxbrew identifies any issues with your installation

 ```terminal
 brew doctor